defold/doc/docs/en/manuals/project-settings.md

 #### Developer
 Developer name.

-#### Write Log
+#### Write Log File
-When checked, the engine will write a log file.
+Controls when the engine writes a log file.
+Options:

+- "Never": Do not write a log file.
+- "Debug": Write a log file only for Debug builds.
+- "Always": Write a log file for both Debug and Release builds.

 If running more than one instance from the editor the file will be named *instance_2_log.txt* with `2` being the instance index.
-If running a single instance or from a bundle the file will be named *log.txt* The location of the log file will be one of the following paths (tried in order):
+If running a single instance or from a bundle the file will be named *log.txt*.
+The location of the log file will be one of the following paths (tried in order):

 1. The path specified in *project.log_dir* (hidden setting)
 2. The system log path: